Engagement Model

 - decisioning (analytics, rules, AI models)

-However, there is often no explicit control layer governing execution.
+Often, there is no explicit control layer governing execution.

-Decisions are generated, but not consistently validated before they are committed.
+Decisions are generated, but admissibility is not consistently re-resolved at the moment they are committed.

 When This Becomes Critical